spatialos/gdk-for-unity/docs/projects/blank/tutorial/0/what-it-does.md

 ## Opening the project

 First, open the Unity Project found at `workers/unity/`.
 The first time you open the project, Unity will retrieve all the packages defined in the `manifest.json` and cache them on your machine.
-After resolving the packages, you’ll see a popup that says `Generating code...`.
+After resolving the packages, you’ll see a popup that says `Generating code`.

 <img src="{{assetRoot}}assets/blank/tutorial/0/generating-code.png" style="margin: 0 auto; width: 50%; display: block;" />